Bamboo,

 side, about 4 inches from the closed end (Fig. 1).
 The hole

-will serve as an entrance to the trap.
-Use black plastic to
+will serve as an entrance/exit for the frog.
+Use black plastic

-partially cover the open end of the bamboo cylinder to provide
+to partially cover the open end of the bamboo cylinder to

-some protection for the frogs seeking refuge while allowing
+provide some protection for the frogs seeking refuge while

-rain to collect in the trap, making it more attractive to
+allowing rain to collect in the bamboo, making it more attractive

-the frog.
-The traps should be attached 3 to 5 ft above the
+to the frog.
+The lures should be attached 3 to 5 ft above

-ground on trees or stakes in infested areas (where frogs are
+the ground on trees or stakes in infested areas (where frogs

-calling).
-According to Dr Larry Woolbright, an expert with
+are calling).
+According to Dr Larry Woolbright, an expert

-coqui frogs, these traps can be preferred refuge sites or
+with coqui frogs, these lures can be preferred refuge sites

 Figure